mitre/saf-lambda-function/README.md

 You can change the specifications more if needed by looking at the documentation for [serverless invoke local](https://www.serverless.com/framework/docs/providers/aws/cli-reference/invoke-local).

 ### Deploy the service
-13. `sls deploy --verbose`.
+13. `serverless deploy --verbose`.
 This may take several minutes.

 ### Test by invoking via AWS
 14. When the service is deployed successfully, log into the AWS console, go to the "Lamda" interface, and set the S3 bucket as the trigger if not already shown.